Expose services of type LoadBalancer¶

 Ingress provides advanced features but implementation requires more steps.
 You need to write an Ingress object in addition to the service definition.
 Also, the chances of making mistakes while defining the Ingress is more. |

-Needs a separate IP address for each service. | Provides a way to expose multiple services using a single IP address. |
+| Needs a separate IP address for each service. | Provides a way to expose multiple services using a single IP address. |

-Forwards all kinds of traffic arriving on the specified port to the service regardless of it is HTTP, TCP, or UDP.
+| Forwards all kinds of traffic arriving on the specified port to the service regardless of it is HTTP, TCP, or UDP.
 There is no filtering or options to perform advanced routing. | Feature rich and powerful compared to services of type LoadBalancer.
 Ingress provides multiple routing options.
 For example, using ingress you can perform path-based and sub domain-based routing to back-end services. |

 How does the Citrix solution for services of type LoadBalancer work on bare-metal clusters¶

-simply exposes NodePorts for the service in a bare-metal Kubernetes cluster.
+By default, a service of type LoadBalancer simply exposes NodePorts for the service in a bare-metal Kubernetes cluster.
 It does not configure external load balancers.

-is created in the bare-metal cluster, the Citrix ingress controller configures the Citrix ADC outside the Kubernetes cluster (Tier-1) with a load balancing virtual server.
-The load balancing virtual server is configured with an IP address either automatically assigned by the Citrix IPAM controller or manually specified in the service definition using the spec.loadBalancerIP
+Citrix offers an end-to-end solution for services of type LoadBalancer in a bare-metal Kubernetes cluster by providing both IP management and external load balancer configuration.
+With the Citrix solution, when a service of type LoadBalancer is created in the bare-metal cluster, the Citrix ingress controller configures the Citrix ADC outside the Kubernetes cluster (Tier-1) with a load balancing virtual server.
+The load balancing virtual server is configured with an IP address either automatically assigned by the Citrix IPAM controller or manually specified in the service definition using the spec.loadBalancerIP field.
+Once the IP address is configured for a service, you can use the configured IP address to access the service externally.

 IP address management using the IPAM controller¶